Global Climate Modeling

 The climate modeling program at GISS is primarily aimed at the development of coupled atmosphere-ocean models for simulating Earth's climate system.
 Primary emphasis is placed on investigation of climate sensitivity —globally and regionally, including the climate system's response to diverse forcings such as solar variability, volcanoes, anthropogenic and natural emissions of greenhouse gases and aerosols, paleo-climate changes, etc.

 A major focus of GISS GCM simulations is to study the human impact on the climate as well as the effects of a changing climate on society and the environment.
-The GISS GCM is prominently featured in the Intergovernmental Panel on Climate Change (IPCC) reports (the upcoming AR6 as well as past reports), and over 50 TB of climate model results have been publicly archived for the 5th Coupled Model Intercomparison Project.
-This project has included simulations for the historic period, future simulations out to 2300, and past simulations for the last 1000 years, the last glacial maximum and the mid-Holocene.
+The GISS GCM is prominently featured in the Intergovernmental Panel on Climate Change (IPCC) reports (including the recent AR6 report), and over 100 TB of climate model results have been publicly archived for the Coupled Model Intercomparison Project.
+This project has included simulations for the historical period since 1850, future simulations out to 2300, past simulations for the last 1000 years, the last glacial maximum and the mid-Holocene.

 GCM developmental research focuses on sensitivity to parameterizations of clouds and moist convection, ground hydrology, and ocean-atmosphere-ice interactions.
 We have a specific focus on the climate interactions of atmospheric composition (via aerosols and gas phase chemistry) both as a response to climate and as a mechanism for climate change.
-The program also involves the application of satellite simulator software (COSP simulator package) that creates model output compatible with the retrievals of the International Satellite Cloud Climatology Project (ISCCP) as well as CloudSat, CALIPSO, MODIS, and other satellite instruments.
-Ongoing field and laboratory programs in palynology, paleoclimate reconstruction, and other geophysical sciences provide fundamental climate data for evaluating model predictions.
+The program also involves the application of satellite simulator software (such as the COSP simulator package) that creates model output compatible with retreivals such as CloudSat, CALIPSO, MODIS, and other satellite instruments.
+Ongoing field and laboratory programs in palynology, paleoclimate reconstruction, atmospheric clouds and convection, dust processes, and other geophysical sciences provide fundamental climate data for evaluating model predictions.

 Models and References